deeprodge/Magic-Ball-8/README.md

 ## What is does?

-It is a Magical 8 ball app, it will give you the answers to all the tricky questions in life.
+It is a Magical 8 ball app, that will give you the answers to all the tricky questions in life.
 Just ask a question and shake your device or tap on the ball.

 <img src="https://i.imgur.com/Pdhzc7N.png" width="250"> <img src="https://i.imgur.com/eorZtbn.png" width="250"> <img src="https://i.imgur.com/M3lgdSU.png" width="250">